 Set up your Gradebooks

-Released in early 2021, Gradebooks provides a refined data entry system for teachers to record marks and grades for their students throughout the year, helping them to monitor student progress.
+The Gradebooks module provides a refined data entry system for teachers to record marks and grades for their students throughout the year, helping them to monitor student progress.

 Here's your new school year checklist for Gradebooks: